 A treadmill is a machine of choice for people who like to run.
 They are comfortable and convenient.
 Imagine bringing an outside activity into your living room—wall, the treadmill.
-Indeed, it’s an activity any born athletic does this.
-This time, the treadmill brings positives and disperses the negative.
+Indeed, How to run on a Treadmill to Lose weight and it’s an activity any born athlete does.
+This time, the treadmill brings positives and disperses the negatives.

 Through this piece, we intend to show you the ways to maximize and optimize your workout routine.
 All you need to do at this point is sit back, relax, and read through our guide on how to run on a treadmill.
 Before starting, you will need to…

 How To Run On a Treadmill to lose weight for Beginners

 The first step is to pump some heat into your muscles.
 You can warm up through dynamic stretching, which moves your body.
 After stretching, walk for five minutes.
 Your muscles and joints ought to get ready too before we start running.